morristech/effective-bash/README.md

 ```

 ## text editor - tte
 Ability to modify files in the most important once connected to terminal and making basic bash commands.
-I was looking for the an editor to be small, fast, extensible (open source), easy to pick up (as my main IDE is AndroidStudio/IntelliJ) and well documented.
+I was looking for an editor to be small, fast, extensible (open source), easy to pick up (as my main IDE is AndroidStudio/IntelliJ) and well documented.
 I found [tte](https://github.com/GrenderG/tte) and never looked back.
 It is just one C file!

 ## code search - ack